Glen-Joshua-Monteiro/cicd_jenkins/README.md

 # cicd_jenkins
-An attempt to automate the Containerization to Deployment lifecycle using Jenkins.
+An attempt to automate the Basic Containerization to Deployment lifecycle using Jenkins.
 This is for a setup consisting of:
 - Jenkins > 2.17x
 - GitLab/Github for SCM and Version Control